followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DOMComponent/1 Configuration/height.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the height of the widget.
+Specifies the height of the widget container.
 <!--/shortDescription-->

 <!--fullDescription-->